Compare Dunedin Airport Car Rental Deals

 Dunedin is a great place to base yourself if you’re interested in wildlife.
 Near Taiaroa Head you can hop on a boat cruise and encounter whales, dolphins, and sea birds up close.
 You are also able to see the likes of fur seals and the world’s smallest penguins (around Pilot’s Beach) and have the option of spotting sea lions at Allan’s or Te Rauone beaches.

-Step into Olveston House and you’ll find yourself well and truly immersed in early New Zealand settler life from the get go.
-This was once the home of a well off merchant family; Olveston was built for the Theomin family and conceptualised by the noted British architect Sir Ernest George, in gracious Edwardian style.
+Step into Olveston House and you’ll find yourself well and truly immersed in early New Zealand settler life from the get-go.
+This was once the home of a well-off merchant family; Olveston was built for the Theomin family and conceptualised by the noted British architect Sir Ernest George, in gracious Edwardian style.

 There are 35 rooms in all at Olveston, with 21 open for viewing.
-This authentic and original estate is furnished with lavish decor, art and souvenirs - it’s not unlike a time capsule inside, as if the clock had stopped suddenly.
-No detail was spared, from the elaborate stained glass windows and fireplaces through to the locks, taps, even the light fittings and switches.
+This authentic and original estate is furnished with lavish decor, art and souvenirs — it’s not unlike a time capsule inside, as if the clock had stopped suddenly.
+No detail was spared, from the elaborate stained glass windows and fireplaces through to the locks, taps, and even the light fittings and switches.

 Dorothy Theomin was the last remaining member of the family, and after her passing, Olveston House was opened as a historic museum in 1967.
 The property and its contents were then given into the care of the city of Dunedin.

 Situated on an acre of land and surrounded by gardens, Olveston House is close to our rental depot.
 Visitor parking permits (for 2 hours) are available from reception for your rental car.